team-itro/kitro/readme.md

 - make sure to include new include directories (if added) to both c and cpp compiler options in project properties

+- stm32 is a 3.3v operated microcontroller, don't do dumb things trying to connect 5v pushbuttons

 ### references

 https://github.com/sanjith1999/SINDiB-MicroMouse/tree/master/firmware